sebaborjas/Administrador_Pacientes_Veterinaria/README.md

+Hi! :wave:, I want to share my first MERN app, I hope you like it.
+For test the app read the following line.

-IMPORTANT: To login use, user: "test@test.com", pass: "password" credentials and if you want to create your own account you need to login in https://mailtrap.io to confirm your account with the next credentials: Email: "iesnqfanwfijrekdwj@kvhrs.com", pass: "APV-mail"
+:rotating_light: IMPORTANT :rotating_light: : To login use, user: "test@test.com", pass: "password" credentials.

+If you want to create your own account you need to login on https://mailtrap.io to confirm your account with the next credentials:

+Email: "iesnqfanwfijrekdwj@kvhrs.com", pass: "APV-mail"

+Thanks for your time!